mikedlowis-prototypes/editor/docs/xedit.1.md

-# xedit -- a text editor inspired by Acme from Plan 9 and Inferno
+# xedit -- a text editor inspired by acme(1) from Plan 9 and Inferno

 ## SYNOPSIS